Opportunity Equity:

 How to get from ‘where we are’ to ‘where we should be’

-OppEQTM from Syndio makes it easy to identify representation gaps and pinpoint inequities — from hiring and performance assessments to promotions and retention — so that you can build action plans customized to your specific DE&I challenges.
+OppEQTM from Syndio makes it easy to identify representation gaps and pinpoint inequities — from hiring and performance assessments to promotions and retention — so that you can build action plans customized to your specific business challenges.

 Explore the platform and learn how OppEQ can quickly pinpoint where to focus to make meaningful progress towards realistic goals.